dfinity/motoko/doc/md/reference/style.md

 -   Do not overuse classes.

     Use a module defining a plain type and functions on it where appropriate.
-Use classes only as a means for encapsulating state or behaviour.
+Use classes only as a means for encapsulating state or behavior.

     Rationale: Objects with methods have disadvantages over simple record types with separate functions (see above).